The Real Cost of Funding Adult Children: Postponing Retirement

 Having healthy boundaries can teach children self-control and give them a sense of self-esteem.
 Besides, providing financial support without setting limits could keep your adult child from becoming financially independent later on.

-- Network on their behalf: Sometimes getting a foot in the door requires who you know more than what you know.
-If you have contacts in a field where your child has training, it could help them get their foot into the door of a career.
+• Network on their behalf: Sometimes getting a foot in the door requires who you know more than what you know.
+If you have contacts in a field where your child has training, it could help them get their foot in the door of a career.
+Or help them find career development courses or certifications so they can learn a new skill.

-- Work with them on budgeting: Have them download a budgeting app and see where their expenses go.
+• Work with them on budgeting: Have them use this budget worksheet to see where their money goes.
 Having a fresh perspective can help you both set spending and savings goals.

 Related Content